Ingenious464/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This is the folder containing the codes of the task 0x18-dynamic_libraries
+This is the directory for 0x09-static_libraries task